Energy Conservation Tips

 • Use the cool cycle as much as possible on your dryer.

-• Install a clothes line (a solar power clothes dryer).
-Not only will it reduce your power bill but the sun bleaches your sheets and cottons to a crisp white and the fragrance can't be imitated.
+• Install a clothes line (a passive solar power clothes dryer).
+Not only will it reduce your power bill but the sun bleaches your sheets and cottons to a crisp white and no chemical product can imitate the fragrance.

 Lighting ~ Energy Conservation Tips